rkonoplev/dniester/README.md

 https://codecov.io/gh/rkonoplev/phoebe)
 ![GitHub](https://img.shields.io/github/license/rkonoplev/news-platform)

-> **Phoebe CMS** — Open source headless content management system engineered for news agencies and digital
+> **Phoebe CMS** is a flexible, open-source headless content management system engineered for high-performance
-> media organizations.
-Features hybrid architecture with powerful REST API, optional Angular frontend, and
-> enterprise-grade security for modern journalism workflows.
+> content delivery and modern development workflows.

-**Open Source Headless CMS** designed specifically for news agencies, digital media, and professional editorial teams.
+**Phoebe CMS** is a modern, API-first content management system designed for developers and content creators who need flexibility and performance.

 ## 🎯 Why Headless?

-Headless architecture is the modern standard for professional media organizations that need:
+Headless architecture is the modern standard for professional organizations that need:

-- **Design Control**: Complete freedom over frontend design and user experience
+- **Design Control**: Complete freedom over frontend design and user experience.
-- **Multi-Platform Publishing**: Mobile apps, Telegram bots, email newsletters, AMP pages
+- **Multi-Platform Publishing**: Deliver content to websites, mobile apps, and any other digital platform.
-- **Third-Party Integrations**: Analytics, advertising, push notifications, social media
+- **Third-Party Integrations**: Easily connect analytics, marketing, and other tools.
-- **Scalability**: API-first approach for future growth
+- **Scalability**: An API-first approach built for future growth.
-- **Flexibility**: Not locked into a single frontend solution
+- **Flexibility**: Avoid being locked into a single frontend solution.

 ## 🏗️ Hybrid Architecture